August, 1963. Cape May, New Jersey.

 A nor’easter rattles the windows and shakes the trees and sends the waves crashing up against the stout pilings of Frank’s Playland.

-After my bath I went to bed.
-I duly read some more of The Waste Land, making scarce head or tail of it.
+After my bath I went to bed, in my little attic room with the electric table fan blowing the warm humid air over my naked corporeal host.
+I switched on my table lamp in the dimness and duly read some more of The Waste Land, making scarce head or tail of it.

 Under the brown fog of a winter dawn,